 - Seminar leader(s) may ask the Library to scan individual articles which the leader(s) could then email to individual students as PDFs.

 The Center will provide up to $25 per Seminar meeting for food.
 Leader(s) should save receipts for the duration of the Seminar, and submit them to Hurford Center Administrative Assistant and Bookkeeper Kerry Nelson in Stokes 103 by February 1, 2014.
 If for some reason, the leaders cannot afford to wait that long for reimbursement, please let us know.
 Receipts must submitted by February 1.

 The budget allows for a closing dinner ($30 per person for each seminar participant and the advisor) at a local restaurant.
 We can arrange for direct billing of the meal, at a discount, at a number of local restaurants, or can reimburse a leader or advisor for the cost of the meal.

 The Hurford Center can help with travel, lodging, and publicity arrangements for a guest speaker.
-Associate Director Emily Cronin can show you a sample of the invitation wording.
+Programs and Administrative Manager Emily Cronin can show you a sample of the invitation wording.
 We will handle the required paperwork for the honorarium, cover travel expenses, arrange for a Campus Guest Room, etc. It is a good idea for the faculty advisor to make sure that the speaker understands the character of this visit, and what will be covered during the stay.
 In order for Haverford to release the honorarium check, speakers must fill out a W-9 form.
 For reimbursement of travel expenses, we must have receipts.
 Just let us know how we can help.